epritchard13/FPGA-DAW/doc/DFT.md

 If we feel like it, we can do some frequency domain DSP and modify the complex exponentials in any way we want to.
 And, when we evaluate this function from [0, 4), we should get the original samples [0, 1, 1, 0] back.

+## Summary

+The DFT breaks down a time-domain signal of fixed length into frequencies.
+It stores the amplitude and phase of each frequency as well.
+The amount of terms is equal to the length of the original signal.
+Performing an inverse DFT always gives back the original signal.